baotram237/baotram237/README.md

 # 👋 Welcome to My GitHub Profile

-## About Me
-Open-minded, Fast-learner| Pursue a career as a Data Analyst
+## About Me - Open-minded, Fast-learner| Pursue a career as a Data Analyst

-- 🎓 Final-year student majoring in Electronic Commerce;
-- 💼 Aspiring data analyst with a passion for turning data into actionable insights;
+**Bao Tram** is my name.
+Within the next 5 years, I am committed to pursuing a career as a professional data analyst.
+I love data because it is **clear** and provides **objective insights**, free from any subjective influences.

 - 📊 Solid foundation in statistical analysis, data analysis, and visualization techniques;
 - 🧩 Effective communication and problem-solving skills to tackle real-world challenges;
 - 🧩 Proactive, growth mindset, and willing to learn.